 The obverse design features a portrait of the reining monarch from the year of minting, as is the tradition of the British Royal Family.

 Vintage Sovereign Gold Coins each contain almost 1/4 oz of pure gold and make an excellent choice for stacking away as a store of value.
-These coins are often some of the cheapest and lowest premium coins due to the mass quantity of coins that have been produced throughout the 200 year history.
+The coins are also a piece of history, symbolizing the era of the gold standard and the height of British economic influence.
+For stacking, Gold Sovereigns are often amongst the cheapest and lowest premium coins.
+These coins were mass produced for everyday circulation, with millions having survived throughout 200 years of use.

 While many of the coins are minted by the Royal Mint in London, the coins have been minted in other locations that were part of the British Empire.
 Investors who buy secondary market gold sovereign coins might be surprised to find some with mint marks that could include "C" for Canada, "M" for Melbourne, "S" for Sydney, "P" for Perth and "I" for India.
 The location of the mint mark will vary depending on the year of mintage.
 In some years it can be found on the obverse at the base of the effigy.
 However, it is more commonly found at the bottom of the reverse design.
 Coins that are missing a mint mark are from London.

 Vintage gold coins have a rich history and many investors are attracted to these coins as tangible assets.
 When buying British Gold Sovereigns as a store of value, FindBullionPrices.com can help you find the lowest premiums from an assortment of trusted and reputable online bullion dealers.
 The prices on our site are updated every hour and adjusted for gold spot price.
 This gives you the tools to compare gold prices.